jinhang1997/oslab/README.md

 * include/common.h: references to some essential headers in libraries and some convenient macroes for debugging.
 * include/kinshell.h: data structure definations and declarations of global variables and functions. **Note that `DEBUG` macro is defined here, you may comment it if not needed.**

+# Problems of Multiple Threads

+## pi1.c
+Use 2 threads to calculate PI according to Leibniz Series.

+## pi2.c
+Use a specified number given by user of threads to calculate PI according to Leibniz Series.